 Through desk research, expert interviews and various workshops with both responsible lenders and fintech representatives, we worked alongside Nesta to scope the challenge, connect relevant partners to apply to the Challenge Prize together and design a platform and process that enabled matchmaking at scale.
 Through this process we were able to gain new insight into the pain points throughout the affordable lending journey, and where fintechs were able and keen to provide support.
 These insights took the shape of six problem-opportunity statements to help inspire and facilitate conversations between community lenders and fintechs around the most impactful opportunities after the launch of the challenge.

-Nesta will award development grants of between £125,000 and £150,000 to up to six community lender and fintech partnerships.
-From these, they will select three winning partnerships in Spring 2020 and each of these will receive cash prizes of at least £200,000.
+Nesta awarded development grants of between £125,000 and £150,000 to six community lender and fintech partnerships.
+From these, three winning partnerships were selected in Spring 2020 and each of these received a cash prizes of £200,000.